 MCA operates the Valéncia Arts Center, an arts facility compliant with the standards set by ADA.
 This venue offers street-level curb cuts for wheelchair access.
 With the exception of the Academy Theatre’s light and sound booth all public and non-public areas including the basement are accessible by wheelchair.
 Our entire front row of seating in our Academy Theatre can accommodate patrons in wheelchairs, their companions and or guide dogs in close proximity or adjacent spaces.
 Restrooms have also been equipped with step stools to ensure everyone can reach sinks.
 Additionally, room signs include braille.

-MCA offers an adaptive dance class specifically for those with disabilities in collaboration with Home and Community Options, a local organization that provides support and residential services to individuals with developmental disabilities.
-We also welcome individuals with disabilities into any of our classes, provided the class is an appropriate fit for participants.
+MCA welcomes individuals with disabilities into any of our classes, provided the class is an appropriate fit for participants.
 An appropriate fit requires that the instructor is able to meet the curricular goals of the class for all participants.
 Teaching aides including the Rhythm Works Integrative Dance Visual Aid Kit and other teaching materials are used in dance classes to help enhance the experience of students with special needs as well as MCA owns headphones that can be used by students in any program who is experiencing sensory overload.
 Additionally, we are Dementia Friends.
 As a part of Winona’s Dementia Friendly Community initiative, we are committed to making MCA accessible and welcoming to individuals with dementia and memory loss.

 MCA receives assistance from Saint Mary’s University Marketing department and utilizes a program called Siteimprove to help ensure that our Website content and printed materials meet accessibility guidelines.
-Additionally, MCA accessibility information can be found on the MCA website on the “About Us” section.
 MCA has the capability of producing large print materials in-house as needed.

 We believe that everyone should have the opportunity to participate and grow from participating in the Arts.
 Learn more about our scholarship program.